The 8 Best Essential Oils for Anxiety & Stress Relief

 These are two essential oils that, while well known, have not been commonly connected to anxiety relief.
 First, let’s look at peppermint oil…

 It may surprise you to learn that this “spicy” oil has been found to have anxiolytic (anxiety reducing) benefits, as well.
-It’s true, this oil is more commonly known for its other qualities, including being antiseptic/antibacterial, anti-inflammatory, antiviral, offering pain relief, and acting as an amazing digestive aid and for calming a nervous stomach.
-In addition, researchers from the University of Maryland Medical Center found that peppermint oil has “a calming, soothing effect on anxiety and depression.”
+It’s true, this oil is more commonly known for its other qualities, including being antiseptic/antibacterial, antiviral, offering pain relief, and acting as an amazing digestive aid and for calming a nervous stomach.
+However, researchers from the University of Maryland Medical Center found that peppermint oil has “a calming, soothing effect on anxiety and depression.”

 Several other studies have been done and continue on the benefits of using this plant powerhouse for anxiety.

 Another essential oil that’s not often been connected to anxiety relief is eucalyptus.
 A 2014 study reported that “1,8-Cineole, a major constituent of eucalyptus, was effective in decreasing anxiety,” in fact, significantly more than the other components being tested.

 Of course this oil is better known for its use in cold medicines.
 It’s also used as an insect repellent, is antibacterial, antiviral, anti-parasitic, and supports healthy inflammation levels in the body.
 It’s even good for aiding with pain relief, and helping to regulate blood sugar and blood pressure.
 It will be exciting to see the research connecting eucalyptus essential oil to anxiety grow as time goes on.